Income Ratio for Churches: Annual Contributions per Average Adult Attendee

 Annual Contributions per Giving Unit

-Another valuable income ratio for churches is Annual Contributions per Giving Unit, which is not shown on the Index login page but is available in the database.
+Another valuable income ratio for churches is Annual Contributions per Giving Unit.
 This measure introduces the concept of a “giving unit,” which is usually a group of family members who contribute jointly to the church.
 A giving unit is also defined as any recurring supporter of the ministry.
 This excludes the individual who may make a smaller one-time gift supporting an event, such as a short-term mission trip.

 To identify the regular recurring giving units, the measure only includes giving units that contribute more than $250 annually to the church.

 So you could use both of these measures in another valuable comparison: Calculating what contributions would be if every adult attendee or giving unit made a certain amount (e.g., $50,000 a year) and tithed on that amount.

 Your church could use this measurement to make your congregation aware of what the current giving per adult attendee and giving unit is, what the projected giving would be if everyone participated, and how this compares to peer churches.